Pain Management

 Increasingly, acupuncture is complementing conventional therapies.
 For example, doctors and acupuncturists may work together to control surgery-related pain in their patients.
 By providing both acupuncture and certain conventional anesthetic drugs, it is possible to achieve a state of complete pain relief for some patients.
 Using acupuncture lowers the need for conventional pain-killing drugs and thus reduces the risk of side effects for patients who take the drugs.
 Acupuncture is offered as part of an array of therapies at many well-known hospitals throughout the country, including the M. D. Anderson Cancer Center in Houston, Texas, and the Memorial Sloan-Kettering Cancer Center in New York City.

-To learn more about how acupuncture can improve the quality of your life, please call The Healing Acupuncture Center at (512) 338-8810 or email us with your questions.
+To learn more about how acupuncture can improve the quality of your life, please call The Healing Acupuncture Center at (512) 338-8810 or contact us with your questions.